Skip to content

 Nico Paech, economist (more at Minimalism Quotes)

-I think Black Friday is a good day to become aware of this problem and its solutions.
-Consumption only makes you happy in the short term - But in the medium and long term, it is definitely a threat to our planet, our health and our global coexistence.
+I think Black Friday is a good day to be aware of this issue and its solutions.
+Consumption makes happy in the short term at most - but in the medium and long term it is definitely a threat to our planet, our health and our global coexistence.

 Do you have any questions, tips or other alternatives to Black Friday?
 Then feel free to write me a comment.